jibeproject/matsim-jibe/README.md

 This package contains tools and methods for calculating accessibility.
 Unlike zone-based accessibilities, the methods here calculate fully disaggregate accessibilities from every network node to every possible destination.
-We currently support isochrone-based accessibility (with time and/or distance as a cutoff) and hansen accessibility (with an optional time and/or distance cutoff).
+We currently support cumulative accessibility (with time and/or distance as a cutoff) and exponential accessibility (with an optional time and/or distance cutoff).

 Accessibilities can be calculated for every network node and/or for hexagonal grid cells.
 Grid cells can be created using **_gis/grid/CreateGrid.java_**